leo-bogert/perfect-flac-encode/README.md

 	* shntool
 * Obtain the ["accuraterip-checksum" source code](https://github.com/leo-bogert/accuraterip-checksum) and compile it.
 Put the binary into a directory which is in $PATH.
 You need version 1.4 at least.
 * Obtain the ["eac-crc" script](https://github.com/leo-bogert/eac-crc) and put it into a directory which is in $PATH.
 You need version 1.2 at least.
 Don't forget to install its required packages.
+* Obtain the ["settings-exact-audio-copy" repository](https://github.com/leo-bogert/settings-exact-audio-copy).
+Configure Exact Audio Copy according to the file "exact-audio-copy-configuration.txt".
+If you do not configure EAC according to these instructions, it is STRONGLY recommended that you specify your own configuration in the "exact-audio-copy-configuration.txt".
+If in the future someone finds out that a certain setting causes bad quality, you can check whether the affected setting was used for this copy.
+I also strongly recommend that you configure EAC according to the specification from the given repository instead of inventing your own one.
+A lot of effort was spent on making sure that the settings are optimal for best quality.
+It is also notable that the default settings of EAC are not very good.

+# Input:
+As input, you must provide a set of 4 files with the extensions CUE/LOG/TXT/WAV (in lowercase) and the same basename.
+The CUE/LOG/WAV must be the output of the EAC "Test & copy image" mode.
+The TXT file shall contain a specification of how your EAC was configured when doing the rip.
+Typically, the "exact-audio-copy-configuration.txt" which was mentioned under "Installation" should be copied to be the TXT file in the input for each rip.

 # Syntax:
 EAC commandline should be

-    perfect-flac-encode.sh "(base filename of cue/log/wav)" "(path where the cue/log/wav are)" "(output directory)"
+    perfect-flac-encode.sh "(base filename of cue/log/txt/wav)" "(path where the cue/log/txt/wav are)" "(output directory)"

 Parameter 1 is called the "release name".
-It must be the basename of the CUE/LOG/WAV - this is the filename without file extension.
+It must be the basename of the CUE/LOG/TXT/WAV - this is the filename without file extension.

 Parameter 2 is called the "input directory".
-It is the directory where the input CUE/LOG/WAV are.
+It is the directory where the input CUE/LOG/TXT/WAV are.

 Parameter 3 is called the "output directory".
 A subdirectory with the release name as directory name will be created within it.
 All output will be put into this subdirectory.